Religious policy of the Mughals after Akbar: Aurangzeb

 There are a set of his royal orders which could be seen as a direct attempt to harass Hindus and to portray him as an ideal Islamic ruler.
 During his governorship of Gujarat, Aurangzeb publicly desecrated newly built "Chintaman Temple", by killing a cow in its premise and converting it into Mosque.
 Other steps like demolition of Kashi Vishwanath Temple and imposing a duty of 5% on Hindu traders as compared to 2.5% on Muslims, were equally controversial.
-Despite all these measures, Aurangzeb is described as a "Man of enigmatic personality" and not a bigot.
 He banned music in the royal court which affected not only Hindus but Muslim musicians as well.
 He is said to have reduced Rahdari (road tax) and other duties which he found illicit.
 Aurangzeb's reimposition of Jizya is explained by later historians as the attempt to rally Muslims together, specifically the orthodox ones in a war against Marathas and Rajput kingdoms and also against the Deccani Sultanates which had sided with the heretics.

-It is paradoxical that he banned music in royal court, but a large number of the treatise on music were written during his reign, and he himself was proficient in playing Veena.
-He is also said to have ban Muharram procession in all provinces after violent clashes took place during one such procession.
-Thus, the stand of Aurangzeb can be described as the stand of a person who due to remorse of his deeds, took shelter in the shell of religion.
-The number of Hindus in mansab was not reduced as compared to his predecessors and he continued to have good relations with the Rajputs.
+He banned singing in his royal court, but not the playing of musical instruments.
+Indeed, he was proficient in playing the Veena.
+A large number of treatise on music were written during his reign.
+He is also said to have banned Muharram procession (a Shia tradition) in all provinces after violent clashes took place during one such procession.
+According to Chandra, the stand of Aurangzeb can be described as the stand of a person who due to remorse of his deeds, took shelter in the shell of religion.
+The number of Hindus in mansab was not reduced as compared to his predecessors and he sought to maintain good relations with the Rajputs.
 Jai Singh I remained his close companions and he even pitted him against numerous Hindu kings including Shivaji.
 Even during war of succession, more Rajputs backed Dara, while more Marathas backed Aurangzeb.